-The applicant is a milk producer in the Netherlands.
-In the context of Regulation No 1078/77, the applicant's father gave a non-marketing undertaking, which
+The applicant is a milk producer in the Netherlands and, in the context of Regulation No 1078/77, gave a non-marketing undertaking which expired on

-JUDGMENT OF 31.
-1. 2001 - CASE T-533/93 expired on 20 April 1983.
-Before that date he transferred his farm to the applicant, who himself agreed to comply with the non-marketing undertaking.
-15 The applicant did not resume milk production when his undertaking expired.
-16 Following the adoption of Regulation No 1639/91, the applicant applied to be allocated a provisional reference quantity, which was allocated by decision of 28 October 1991.
-17 On 22 March 1993, the Algemene Inspectiedienst (General Inspectorate Service) carried out an inspection to check the circumstances in which the applicant had resumed milk production.
-Following the report made by that service, the competent Netherlands authority, by decision of 4 May 1993, withdrew the provisional reference quantity allocated to the applicant.
-Procedure and forms of order sought by the parties 18 By application lodged at the Registry of the Court of First Instance on 30 September 1993, the applicant initiated the present proceedings.

-By order of 31 August 1994, the Court of First Instance stayed proceedings pending final judgment of the Court of Justice in Joined Cases C-104/89 (Mulder and Others v Council and Commission) and C-37/90 (Heinemann v Council and
+23 December 1983.
+Following the expiry of his undertaking, he continued to rear and fatten cattle, which he had begun to do while the undertaking was in force.
+15 Following the adoption of Regulation No 1639/91, the applicant applied to be allocated a provisional reference quantity, which was allocated by decision of 25 November 1991.
+16 The Algemene Inspectiedienst (General Inspectorate Service) carried out an inspection to check the circumstances in which the applicant had resumed milk production.
+Following the report made by that service, the competent Netherlands authority, by decision of 19 April 1993, withdrew the provisional reference quantity allocated to the applicant.
+Procedure and forms of order sought by the parties 17 By application lodged at the Registry of the Court of First Instance on 14 February 1994, the applicant initiated the present proceedings.
+18 By order of 31 August 1994, the Court of First Instance stayed proceedings pending final judgment of the Court of Justice in Joined Cases C-104/89 (Mulder and Others v Council and Commission) and C-37/90 (Heinemann v Council and Commission).
+II - 230

-Commission).

-20 By order of 11 March 1999, the President of the Fourth Chamber, Extended Composition, of the Court of First Instance, after hearing the parties at an informal meeting on 30 September 1998, ordered that the proceedings be resumed.
-21 By decision of 7 October 1999, the case was assigned to a chamber of three judges.
-22 Upon hearing the report of the Judge-Rapporteur, the Court (Fourth Chamber) decided to open the oral procedure.
-Within the context of the measures of organisation of procedure, the Court invited the applicant to submit certain documents and to reply in writing to a question.
-23 The parties presented oral argument and replied to the Court's oral questions at the hearing on 17 May 2000.
-24 The applicant claims that the Court should: order the Community to pay him the sum of 376 511 Netherlands guilders (NLG) by way of compensation for the harm which he sustained between 1 April 1984 and the day on which he resumed milk production, together with default interest at the rate of 8% per annum from 19 May 1992; in the alternative, order the Community to make such award as the Court deems appropriate, being not less than NLG 149 032, which corresponds to the sum payable pursuant to Regulation No 2187/93, together with default interest at the rate of 8% per annum from 19 May 1992;
+19 By order of 11 March 1999, the President of the Fourth Chamber, Extended Composition, of the Court of First Instance, after hearing the parties at an informal meeting on 30 September 1998, ordered that the proceedings be resumed.
+20 By decision of 7 October 1999, the case was assigned to a chamber of three judges.
+21 Upon hearing the report of the Judge-Rapporteur, the Court of First Instance (Fourth Chamber) decided to open the oral procedure.
+In the context of the measures of organisation of procedure, it invited the applicant to produce certain documents and to reply in writing to a question. .2 The parties presented oral argument and replied to the Court's oral questions at the hearing on 17 May 2000.
+3 The applicant claims that the Court should: order the Community to pay him the sum of 379 729 Netherlands guilders (NLG) by way of compensation for the harm which he sustained between 1 April 1984 and the day on which he was able to resume milk production, together with default interest at the rate of 8% per annum from 19 May 1992; - in the alternative, order the Community to make such award as the Court deems appropriate, being not less than NLG 110 502, which corresponds to the sum payable pursuant to Regulation No 2187/93, together with default interest at the rate of 8% per annum from 19 May 1992;

 - order the Community to pay the costs.
-The Council contends that the Court should: declare the action inadmissible in part and, in any event, dismiss it as unfounded; in the alternative, determine the period over which the harm suffered by the applicant extends and determine a period of 12 months from the date of judgment so that the parties can agree the quantum of compensation; - order the applicant to pay the costs.
-The Commission contends that the Court should: declare the action inadmissible in part and, in any event, dismiss it as unfounded; in the alternative, declare that the period in respect of which compensation is payable runs from 5 August 1987 to 14 June 1991 and determine a period of 12 months from the date of judgment so that the parties can agree the quantum of compensation;
+The Council contends that the Court should: declare the action inadmissible in part and, in any event, dismiss it as unfounded; in the alternative, determine the period over which the harm suffered by the applicant extends and determine a period of 12 months from the date of judgment so that the parties can agree the amount of compensation; - order the applicant to pay the costs.
+The Commission contends that the Court should: declare the action inadmissible in part and, in any event, dismiss it as unfounded; in the alternative, declare that the period in respect of which compensation is payable runs from 14 February 1989 to 15 June 1991 and determine a period of 12 months from the date of judgment so that the parties can agree the amount of compensation;